-Chief Operating Officer
+Chief Executive Officer

 "UPS has set a new business standard called synchronized commerce.
 With the widest portfolio of services in the industry, we move goods, information and funds precisely so our customers have the solutions they need to compete on the world stage. "

-He is a member of the Board of Directors of Johnson Controls, Inc., Airlines for America, and the Coalition of Service Industries, which represents service businesses and seeks to lower barriers to world trade.
-Abney also is chairman of the World Affairs Council of Atlanta.
+In addition to his corporate responsibilities, Abney serves as a Trustee of The UPS Foundation, and is a member of the Board of Directors of Johnson Controls.
+Abney is a member of the Business Roundtable and of the Coalition of Service Industries, which seeks to lower barriers to global trade.
+He is also chairman of the World Affairs Council of Atlanta.

 A native of Greenwood, Miss., Abney earned a bachelor's degree in business administration from Delta State University.
 He serves on the Board of Directors of the Delta State University Alumni Foundation.
 He and his wife, Sherry, sponsor the school’s annual symposium on international business.